pluralsh/documentation/pages/basic-setup-and-deployment/admin-console.md

 ## Installation

-#### 1. Check whether your Plural installation repo uses https or ssh for Git authentication
+#### 1. Check your Git authentication method.

 ```
 # show repo remote with details
 git remote -v
 ```

-If the remote urls start with `git@github.com` then you're using ssh
+If the remote urls start with `git@github.com` then you're using SSH.

-If the remote urls start with `https` then you're using https.
+If the remote urls start with `https` then you're using HTTPS.

 #### 2. Setup for Git authentication

 {% tabs %}
-{% tab title="Https" %}
+{% tab title="HTTPS" %}
 Follow the instructions [here](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) to generate a revokable personal access token.
 The access token needs to have write permissions.
 Keep track of this access token, you will need it later in the console install process.
 {% /tab %}